psychemedia/storytelling-notes/peronella.md

 "But," continued the queen, "what shall I do if I give away my whole kingdom?"
 "Do?" said Peronella.
 "Your majesty will laugh, dance and sing as I do:" and so saying, she laughed, danced and sung before her.

-Tht queen, who could do nothing like this, asked Peronella how she would amuse herself if she were in her place, a stranger as she was to the infirmities of age?
+The queen, who could do nothing like this, asked Peronella how she would amuse herself if she were in her place, a stranger as she was to the infirmities of age?

 "I really cannot be quite sure what I would do," answered Peronella: "but I have a great mind to try the experiment, since every one says it is so fine a thing to be a queen."